Full House to Fuller House: Where Are They Now?

 Fuller House is the sequel to the original series Full House.
 It airs on Netflix as an original series to the streaming service.
 John Stamos, who has an ownership stake in the show, was integral in the attempt to get the series back into production.
 On April 20, Stamos appeared on Jimmy Kimmel Live! to confirm the spin-off series had been green-lit by Netflix.

 The first 13 episodes of the new series were released on Feb.
 26, 2016 worldwide.
 The second season followed on Dec.
-9, 2016. with production for the 18-episode third season beginning on March 18, 2017.
+9, 2016, and the third season premieres on Sept.
+22, 2017.
 Most of the original cast, excluding the Olsen twins, returned for the reboot.

 The new series mirrors the storyline of the original, with D.J. now a widowed mother of three.
 Her sister Stephanie and best friend Kimmy (Barber) move in to help raise her sons.
 Carly Rae Jepsen and Butch Walker recreated the beloved Full House theme song, “Everywhere You Look” for the new series’ opening theme.